russellgordon/RetroText/README.md

 struct ContentView: View {
     var body: some View {

-        Text("Come with me, and see what been foretold...")
+        Text("Come with me, and see what has been foretold...")
-            .retroText(font: .pixelEmulator, size: 12.0)
+            .retroText(font: .pixelEmulator, size: 18.0)
             .padding()

     }